CapSoftware/Cap/apps/desktop/README.md

 # Cap Desktop App

-More details, as well as a contributer guide, will be posted soon.
+More details, as well as a contributor guide, will be posted soon.